Jhgomez/sopes1/Clase/notes.md

 There is three concepts we need to know when talking about processes:

-* Process: Is a program in execution
+* Process: Is a program in execution.
+It has Heap, Stack, Data, Text, etc
-* Task: Is creation of the process resources
+* Task: Is creation of the process resources, the process in memory
-* Thread: Is the unit of a process execution
+* Thread: Is the unit of a process execution.
+Process resources are divided between threads, each one has its own part or the Heap, Stack, Data, Text, etc. So this means they are a segmentation of the process within itself to perform actions parallelly

 When a process is finalized the process structure should be removed from memory, but sometimes this could fail for some reason and it is called "zombie process", is dead in memory but alive in stack